Vipth/CodeHS/README.md

 # CodeHS

-This repository will probably be on private most of the time, but if it is ever public, feel free to reference it.
+My solutions to the CodeHS lessons.
+Feel free to reference any code posted here.